About Karen

 For as long as I can remember, I’ve experienced the world visually.
 My mind’s eye is constantly full of images which arise from my daily encounters with the concrete and the conceptual.
 Some vaporise almost immediately, others hang around for a bit, while others have been nagging me for decades to be outed.

-To the outsider, my artistic ideas can appear like a jumble of unrelated, random themes but driving it all is a fascination with the human experience and knowledge across time and space, and obviously interpretted through my eyes.
+To the outsider, my artistic ideas can appear like random themes but driving it all is a fascination with the human experience and knowledge across time and space.

-My school reports often said: “Karen is easily distracted” but to me, I’m not distracted, I’m fascinated by the complex of connections between people, things and time even if these connections are not initally, but eventually the connections materialise and my wonder at this thing called life intensifies.
+I’m fascinated by the connections between people, things and time, even if these connections are not initially obvious.
+Eventually the connections materialise and my wonder at this thing called life intensifies.

 Art is my way of finding and making visual sense of this complexity.
 It charts my crisscrossing journey across the churning sea that is my mind.